Atari Vault

+For the launch of the Atari VCS home console, Atari released a version of Atari Vault specifically for that platform, known as Atari VCS Vault.
+Volume 1 is pre-installed on every unit, while Volume 2 can be purchased from the console's digital storefront.

+The game was delisted from Steam on November 9, 2022, to make way for the release of Atari 50: The Anniversary Celebration.
+Both volumes of Atari VCS Vault are still available for their respective platform.

 Games and updates

 The games included in the collection include Asteroids, Centipede, Missile Command, Tempest, and Warlords.
-The collection includes a mix of arcade and Atari 2600 titles, including several titles released in both formats.
+The collection includes a mix of arcade and Atari 2600 games, including several released in both formats.
 The list of games also includes a number of titles that had been in development for the Atari 2600 but never were formally released as Atari 2600 but were found and distributed later in other Atari game collections such as the Atari Flashback.

-The full list of games included is:
+Arcade games

+Atari 2600 games

 Code Mystics handled the port, previously having developed the Atari Greatest Hits series for the Nintendo DS, a similar collection of games updated for a modern system.
 For Atari Vault, they have worked to ensure that the games in this title would be considered the definitive modern versions, according to developer Matthew Labunka.
 They spent time to obtain fine details on the look and presentation, such as getting digital imagery of the arcade cabinet art to present alongside the game screen.
 The updated versions will be running the original games' ROM image, wrapped into an emulator made in the Unity 5 game engine.
 In addition to original settings that were normally available to arcade players, the player can access options that were limited to the arcade cabinet operator, such as difficulty and length of a single play session.
 Art and related materials are also available for each game for the player to review.

 Where possible, the games have been updated to include both local and online multiplayer, and games use Steam-based score leaderboards.
 The games have been tuned to use the Steam controller, enabling precise controls for the games, particularly for games that used trackball input devices, like Centipede.
 Code Mystics worked with Valve to fine-tune controller profiles for various games before release.